LispCookbook/cl-cookbook/type.md

 (INTEGER 0 4611686018427387903)
 ~~~

-Function [`TYPE-OF`][type-of] returns the type of given variable.
-The returned
+The function [`type-of`][type-of] returns the type of the given variable.
+The
-result is a [type specifier][type-specifier].
-The first element is the type and
+returned result is a type specifier.
+The first element is the type and the
-the remaining part is extra information of that type.
+remaining part is extra information of that type.
 In this case it is lower
 bound and upper bound.
 You can safely ignore it for now.
 Also remember that
 numbers in Lisp have no limit!

-Now let's try to [`SETF`][setf] the variable:
+Now let's try to [`setf`][setf] the variable:

 ~~~lisp
 * (setf *var* "hello")